easybuilders/easybuild-tutorial/docs/2025-LUST/3_Advanced/3_05_github_integration.md

     Since GitHub integration is not yet really used on LUMI, this section is not fully tested but left in the tutorial for completeness.

+    In the future we may also have to change the structure of the easyblocks repository to have different repositories for different LUMI stacks as it is impossible to maintain the easyblocks in a way that they keep working in all stacks.

 To contribute changes to the EasyBuild code (framework or easyblocks) or easyconfigs, you will need to be a bit familiar with Git and GitHub.
 Or maybe not?